IRS-Cybersec/ctf_platform/api/README.md

 	origin: 'http://localhost'
 }));
 ```
-All authenticated endpoints require an `Authentication` header with the token retrieved from the login endpoint.
+All authenticated endpoints require an `Authorization` header with the token retrieved from the login endpoint.

 _It has not been ascertained that the `.find()` method returns _all_ results.
 Create a GitHub issue if the responses seem to be limited to the first 20._